 - Charcoal trousers of agreed style or plain charcoal skirt of agreed style

 - Black tights or black or white socks

-- Plain black shoes (Shoes must be sensible.
-It is worth noting for girls, shoes need to be substantial – ballet style shoes, shoes with thin soles, high heels, open toe or mules are not appropriate.
-For boys, training style shoes or boots with coloured stripes on them are not appropriate.)
+- Plain black shoes, not boots.
+Shoes must be sensible.
+Training style shoes/trainers or shoes/boots with coloured markings on them are not appropriate.
+Shoes need to be substantial – ballet style shoes, shoes with thin soles, high heels, open toe, or mules are not appropriate.

 - The skirt should be of a straight, tailored style

 - The skirt should have a waistband and the skirt should sit on the waist; it should not be shorter than approximately 2½cm (1 inch) above the knee

 - The school skirt should not have any side splits

 - It should not fit tightly – if the skirt is too tight, it is too small!